 Design and document clear credit policies and encourage adherence of the same to reduced instances of delays in collection.
 A frequent revisit and modification of the policies will help adjust to the new environment.

-Increase efficiency of the collections from debtors; some of it can be done by a dedicated team force.
-Insisting for a post-dated cheque, timely reminders etc. can help in aiding faster collection.
+Increase the efficiency of the collections from debtors; some of it can be done by a dedicated team force.
+Insisting for a post-dated cheque, timely reminders, etc. can help in aiding faster collection.